United States Department of Agriculture: Private sector relationships

-USDA formalized a relationship with the Global Food Safety Initiative (GFSI) in 2018.
+Part of the USDA's functions includes promoting the economic development of the agricultural sector.
+In their 2022 strategic plan, they pledged:To maintain a competitive agricultural sector, USDA will support farmers and ranchers' ability to start and maintain profitable businesses as well as offer financial support to producers affected by natural disasters.
+Furthermore, USDA's research agencies will continue to introduce high-performance plants, animals, and integrated management options that increase the efficiency of farming practices.
+Lastly, USDA will also provide tools to producers so that they are well-positioned to secure a share of a growing market for agricultural products.The USDA formalized a relationship with the Global Food Safety Initiative (GFSI) in 2018.
 GFSI is a private organization where members of the Consumer Goods Forum have control over benchmarking requirements in recognition of private standards for food safety.
 In August 2018, USDA achieved Technical Equivalence against Version 7.1 of the GFSI Benchmarking Requirements for their Harmonized GAP Plus + certification programme, where Technical Equivalence is limited to government-owned food safety certification programmes.
 This is misaligned with U.S. Government Policy and OMB Circular No. A-119 which instructs its agencies to adopt voluntary consensus standards before relying upon industry standards (private standards) or developing government standards.